Toronto & GTA905-247-6699

 For most families, the garage is one of the most important areas of the home.
-It’s used for storage, vehicle parking and of course as one of the main entryways to the home.
-All of that daily traffic means that your garage door is subject to a lot of wear and tear over the years.
+It’s used for storage, vehicle parking and, of course, as one of the main entryways to the home.
+All that daily traffic means that your garage door is subject to a lot of wear and tear over the years.

 You can’t prevent parts from wearing out over time, but you can slow down the process by adopting a regular maintenance schedule.
-That’s right, your garage door needs a tune-up from time to time just like your car does.
-If you’re not sure where to start and how to service a garage door, don’t worry we’re going to walk through each of the main steps of a garage door tune-up for you below.
+That’s right, and your garage door needs a tune-up from time to time, just like your car does.
+If you’re not sure where to start and how to service a garage door, don’t worry.
+We will walk you through each of the main steps of a garage door tune-up below.

-A garage door is a heavy piece of equipment, typically weighing between 150 and 200 pounds, it’s also under a lot of pressure from the springs.
-To keep your door operating safely, any issues must be addressed before they lead to injuries.
+A garage door is a heavy piece of equipment, typically weighing between 150 and 200 pounds.
+It’s also under a lot of pressure from the springs.
+Any issues must be addressed before they lead to injuries to keep your door operating safely.
 As we’ve already touched on, a regular maintenance schedule can also extend the usable life of your door.

 The 4 to 6-month recommendation is just a guideline.
-You can advance your schedule if you notice some of the telltale signs of potential issues with your door.
+You can advance your schedule if you notice telltale signs of potential issues with your door.
 These might include:

-One thing you don’t want to do is rush your residential garage door tune up.
-Make sure you set aside at least 2 hours to go through your maintenance schedule.
-If you don’t have that much time to spare, reschedule or hire a professional to help with the task.
+One thing you don’t want to do is rush your residential garage door tune-up.
+Ensure you set aside at least 2 hours to review your maintenance schedule.
+If you don’t have enough time to spare, reschedule or hire a professional to help with the task.

 Step #1: Disconnect and Secure

-Before getting started make sure that your automatic overhead garage door opener is unplugged and disconnected so that there’s no chance that it might be opened accidentally while you work.
+Before getting started, ensure your automatic overhead garage door opener is unplugged and disconnected, so there’s no chance it might be opened accidentally while you work.
 If you’re inspecting an open door, even if it’s disconnected from power, it’s a good idea to use a set of locking pliers to prevent it from rolling for safety reasons.

 Step #2: Tighten Hinges/Rollers

-The hinges and rollers on your garage door are constantly moving and no matter how well manufactured they are, they will wear with time.
+The hinges and rollers on your garage door constantly move; no matter how well manufactured, they will wear with time.
 The key is to catch any signs of wear and damage on the rollers or metal fatigue on the hinges early before they lead to the need for major repairs or pose the risk of injury.
 Make sure any loose nuts and bolts are tightened.